PolinaSavelyeva/RoomInteriorGenerator/README.md

 ![Room](https://github.com/PolinaSavelyeva/RoomInteriorGenerator/blob/sample/Samples/Room.png)

-Take a look at the [Time-Reactor](https://github.com/RuslanBeresnev/Time-Reactor-Game) game to see all the steps of package implementation.
+Take a look at the [Time-Reactor-Game](https://github.com/RuslanBeresnev/Time-Reactor-Game) to see all the steps of package implementation.

 ## Requirements